|Poe Reef, MI|

 A diver sent down to examine the foundation of the lighthouse in 1931 found that all four corners had been considerably undermined, with the greatest scouring having occurred on the northwest and southeast corners.
 The voids under the corners were filled with concrete using the tremie process, and, after the concrete had set, 1,952 tons of riprap were placed about the entire crib in 1932.

-In 1934, business at Robert Westveld's service station in Fenville, Michigan was at a standstill, so he took the advice of a friend and inquired about a notice of civil service examinations for lighthouse keepers.
+In 1934, business at Robert Westveld’s service station in Fenville, Michigan was at a standstill, so he took the advice of a friend and inquired about a notice of civil service examinations for lighthouse keepers.
 Being mechanical and able to swim, Westveld easily passed the test and, after a shorty stay at the training school in Detroit, he was assigned to Poe Reef Lighthouse.
-From Poe Reef, Westveld was sent to Michigan Island and Round Island before returning to Poe Reef for the final eight years of his career.
+From Poe Reef, Westveld was sent to Michigan Island in Lake Superior and Round Island in the Straits of Mackinac before returning to Poe Reef for the final eight years of his career.

 Westveld elected to remain a civilian keeper when the Coast Guard took charge of lighthouses in 1939.
 During his second stint at Poe Reef, he was in charge of a five-man crew.
 “Things are a lot more complicated now than they were in the old days,” said Westfeld shortly after his retirement in 1954.
 “A station used to have just a horn and a light, with an engine to run each.
 Now at Poe Reef we had four diesel engines, four gas-operated generators and an eight-foot long pane of radio instruments.
 It kept us hopping all the time.
 If our clock got three seconds off, we got a quick telegram from Washington, telling us about it.
 And if we got five seconds off, we had 24 hours to send them a letter explaining why.
 Those boats used to depend on out timing to find their way – so it was plenty important.”